-AGENT_ADD_BLACKLIST_REG_LIMIT_REACHED : The Agent ADD blacklist registration limit has been reached.
+The Agent ADD blacklist registration limit has been reached.
 If the agent attempts to register an ADD above the limit, the Controller will reject the attempt and add it to a blacklist.
-A total of 500 unregistered ADDs can be added in the blacklist queue and this notification indicates that you have reached the limit.
+A total of 500 unregistered ADDs can be added to the blacklist queue and this notification indicates that you have reached the limit.
 This is a per agent limit.

 Note: The Agent ADD blacklist limit notification is mostly a result of one or more Controller ADD limits being reached.
 Therefore, after any Controller ADD limit notification, it will take a while for the Agent ADD blacklist limit to be reached.
 This is because it holds the unregistered ADDs in its backlist queue until it reaches its 500 limit.

-AGENT_ASYNC_ADD_REG_LIMIT_REACHED : The agent ssync ADD registration limit has been reached.
+The agent sync ADD registration limit has been reached.
 This limit may be reached faster if the applications are highly multi-threaded.
-The node level agent property is max-async-task-registrations-allowed and the default value is 500.
+The node-level agent property is max-async-task-registrations-allowed and the default value is 500.

 When these notifications are observed, log in to the Controller's Admin Console and increase the setting that governs that particular type of ADD: